M.S. Express Application for Columbia, Barnard, and General Studies Students

 Advantages of Continuing on to the M.S.
 Program at Columbia

 Although the M.S.
 Express application simplifies the application procedure, it does not guarantee admission.
-Columbia University undergraduate student housing and undergraduate student financial aid packages do not carry over to an M.S. program at Columbia University.
+Columbia and Barnard undergraduate student housing and undergraduate student financial aid packages do not carry over to an M.S. program at Columbia University.
 If the student later decides to apply for admission to the Ph.D. program at Columbia, he/she will have to satisfy all Ph.D. admission requirements.